swiss-territorial-data-lab/proj-vegroofs/README.md

 ## Data preparation
-1. clip_image.py: clip images for the AOI vector layer.
+1. `clip_image.py`: The goal of this script is to clip images with a AOI vector layer.
+In a first step, the AOI is buffered by 50 m.
+This vector layer is then used as an input to clip aerial imagery data.
 	* Use clip_image.yaml to specify the inputs data.
-	* Please change the join option ("predicate") in `functions/fct_misc.py` in Line 83 form "within" to "intersects".
+	* Please change the join option ("predicate") in [`functions/fct_misc.py`](./scripts/functions/fct_misc.py) in Line 83 form "within" to "intersects".
 2. `calculate_raster.py`: compute NDVI and luminosity rasters.
 Watch out for the right band in functions `calculate_ndvi` and `calculate_luminosity`.
 	* Use logReg.yaml to specify the inputs data.
 3. `roof_stats.py`: compute statistics of NDVI and luminostiy values per roofs to help define thresholds.
-Split the roofs 					 a training and a test dataset.
+Split the roofs into a training and a test dataset.
 	* Use logReg.yaml to specify the inputs data.
-	* Please verifiy that the join option ("predicate") in `functions/fct_misc.py` in Line 83 is "intersects".
+	* Please verifiy that the join option ("predicate") in [`functions/fct_misc.py`](./scripts/functions/fct_misc.py) in Line 83 is "intersects".

 ## Logistic regression approach
-The logisitc regression approach was developed inspired by Louis-Lucas et al (1) and implemented for the specific project in `functions/fct_misc.py`.
+The logistic regression approach was developed inspired by Louis-Lucas et al (1) and implemented for the specific project in `functions/fct_misc.py`.

 4. `greenery.py`: identify greenery on roofs based on NDVI values and luminosity to make a selection of roofs before training a logistic regression.
 	* Use logReg.yaml to specify the inputs data.